The feminist playlist that will make you scream YAS queen

 What's wrong with being confident?"

 This one basically speaks for itself.
 It asks listens "what's wrong with being confident?" which I feel is a more important question than what we give the pop hook credit for.
-So often are women looked at as cocky or bitchy if they are confident in themselves.
+So often are women looked at as arrogant if they are confident in themselves.
 We are taught that being silent and being humble are the same things.
 Demi challenges that very notion here.
 Demi has had health issues over the years and has publicly spoken to advocate for positive body images which makes her a feminist hero in my eyes.
 Not everyone is perfect and when you use your learning experiences to teach others in need, that's worthy of applause.

 Take a crazy chance